i4mdarshan/dhcp-client/readme.md

 The goal of this phase is to build an interface to control the client and display results.

 - [ ] **Task 2.1: Basic Web Server**
+    - Set up a basic Flask application in a separate file.
+    - Create a simple HTML template for the user interface.

 - [ ] **Task 2.2: UI Controls and Display**
+    - Add a "Request IP Address" button to the HTML page.
+    - Create areas to display the client's status (e.g., "Discovering...", "Requesting...", "Bound"), the assigned IP address, and a log of messages.

 - [ ] **Task 2.3: API Endpoints**
+    - Create a Flask route (e.g., `/start-dhcp`) that the frontend button can call.
+    - This endpoint will trigger the DHCP logic from Phase 1.
+    - Create another endpoint (e.g., `/status`) for the frontend to poll for updates.

 ### Phase 3: Integration and Refinement